 While we can't admit to knowing when that day will come ourselves, we have gathered a number of trends we noticed during the 2020 show that hint at what engineers, designers, and companies at large are working toward when it comes to future mobility.
 Here are a few of our insights:

 With all the big names in transportation on display at CES, a pattern will typically emerge of what automakers are hoping to bring to market in the near future.
-And what companies are hyper-focused on right now are small design details that increase safety and energy efficiency.
+In 2020, it seems companies are hyper-focused on small design details that increase safety and energy efficiency.

-For one, concept cars such as the Nissan Ariya and the even more surprising Vision-S focus not on fully autonomous driving but rather smart technology that keeps the driver informed and safe.
-The entirely electric Ariya (a prototype that is fully operational and likely similar to what Nissan hopes to release to market in the near future) was designed not only to harbor a 300-mile battery life, but also uses Level 3 autonomy to help keep the car centered in the lane, among other features.
+For one, concept cars such as the Nissan Ariya and the even more surprising Vision-S focus not on fully autonomous driving, but rather smart technology that keeps the driver informed and safe.
+The entirely electric Ariya (a prototype that is fully operational and likely similar to what Nissan hopes to release to market in the near future) was designed not only to harbor a 300-mile battery life, but also uses Level 3 autonomy to help keep the car centered in the lane.

 The Sony Vision-S